The School for Scandal: Reception

 Another reviewer in Variety noted of a 1995 production starring Tony Randall as Sir Peter Teazle that Sheridan's play was "such a superbly crafted laugh machine, and so timeless in delivering delectable comeuppance to a viper's nest of idle-rich gossipmongers, that you'd practically have to club it to death to stifle its amazing pleasures" – before claiming that this is precisely what the production being reviewed had done.

 But in the hands of a talented director and cast, the play still offers considerable pleasure.
 A New York production of 2001 prompted praise in The New York Times for being "just the classy antidote one needs in a celebrity-crazed world where the invasion of privacy is out of control, but the art of gossip is nonexistent."

 Film and television adaptations

 The play has been adapted to film numerous times.

 In 1923, the silent British film The School for Scandal was produced and directed by Bertram Phillips.
 It starred Basil Rathbone, Frank Stanmore and Queenie Thomas.

 The 1930 film The School for Scandal was the first sound adaptation of the play.
 The film is presumed to be lost.

-The first television adaptation aired over the BBC May 19, 1937.
+The first television adaptation aired over the BBC 19 May 1937.
 Greer Garson starred.
 BBC-TV again produced the play in 1959.

+In 1975, WNET/13 New York, in association with KTCA St. Paul-Minneapolis, broadcast a production by the Guthrie Theater adapted by Michael Bawtree.